ClinicalBrainLab/clinicalbrainlab.github.io/content/project/clic/index.md

 <u>Ongoing Project:</u>

-- Understanding and promoting individual cognitive flexibility – funded by National Research Foundation, Prime Minister’s Office Singapore under its Campus for Research Excellence and Technological Enterprise (CREATE) programme.
+- Understanding and promoting individual cognitive flexibility – funded by the National Research Foundation, Prime Minister’s Office Singapore under its Campus for Research Excellence and Technological Enterprise (CREATE) programme.

 For more information on the CLIC programme, please visit the official webpage at this link: [CLIC](https://www.cares.cam.ac.uk/research/clic/)